SWIFTSIM/emulator/paper/paper.md

    index: 1
  - name: Department of Physics, Kavli Institute for Astrophysics and Space Research, Massachusetts Institute of Technology, Cambridge, MA 02139, USA
    index: 2
-date: 27 January 2022
+date: 28 January 2022
 bibliography: paper.bib

 ---

 # Summary

 `swift-emulator` is a Python toolkit for using Gaussian processes machine learning to emulate scaling relations from cosmological simulations.
-`swift-emulator` focusses on having a clear, easy to use design to remove the barrier to entry for using emulator techniques. `swift-emulator` provides tools for every step along the way, from the design of the parameter sampling, to training the Gaussian process and finally anaylsing the trained emulators.
-By making these techniques easier to use, in particular in combination with the SWIFT [@Schaller2018; @Borrow2020] it will be possible use fitting methods (like MCMC) to get a better understanding of the models used in the simulations.
+`swift-emulator` focusses on implementing a clear, easy to use design and API to remove the barrier to entry for using emulator techniques. `swift-emulator` provides tools for every step: the design of the parameter sampling, the training of the Gaussian process model, and validating and anaylsing the trained emulators.
+By making these techniques easier to use, in particular in combination with the SWIFT code [@Schaller2018; @Borrow2020], it will be possible use fitting methods (like MCMC) to calibrate and better understand theoretical simulation models.

 # Background